After sales Technical and Licensing support provided by CSIRO in the form of “Maintenance Services”:

 Please email support.

 Each tsg file is actually made up of three different related files, the *.tsg, *.bip, and the *.ini.
+(HyLogging datasets have additional files.)
 If the *.tsg and *.bip files are not present together in the same directory then the .tsg file will not open.
 This is because the .bip file is the file that actually holds the spectral data.

 Although not essential for opening the .tsg file, the .ini file is the file that contains the information on the screen display set up from the last time you opened that tsg file (your saved display settings).
 If it is not present in the same directory as the other files for that data set, then the screen displays will be re-set to their default options.

-This is related to an MS Windows limitation, related to buffer size.
+This may be due to an MS Windows limitation, related to buffer size.
 To circumvent this all you need to do is to click on the “Select a directory (all files in it)” button (available for all spectral formats) which will then allow import of any number of spectra into your TSG file.
 Just make sure that the directory only includes the spectra that you want to import.

 If you wish to output any of the TSG plots for a report but do not want to retain the black background, then go to “File”->”Settings”.
-The first tab (Gfx1) has a number of options for the graphics displays on your TSG, one of them is Swap B/W off screen if you check this box then B/W will be swapped in your copied graphics (for bitmap as well as enhanced metafile graphics formats).
+The first tab (Gfx1) has a number of options for the graphics displays; one of them is Swap B/W off screen.
+If you check this box then B/W will be swapped in your copied graphics (for bitmap as well as enhanced metafile graphics formats).

 If TSG crashes or displays an error message please take a screen shot of the error message if possible.
 Then email the screen shot, a description of what you were doing at the time , a copy of the .tsg file you were working on and any other userful info to support.